Glossary term

 A deposit account may credit interest more than once per year.
 Because interest can then earn interest, the effective annual return becomes higher than the simple nominal interest rate alone would suggest.
 APY is the standardized figure that captures that effect for annual comparison purposes.

-That is why APY is especially useful when consumers are comparing deposit accounts that compound on different schedules.
+APY is especially useful when consumers are comparing deposit accounts that compound on different schedules.

-APY matters because savers need a clear way to compare returns across deposit products.
+Savers need a clear way to compare returns across deposit products.
 A bank may advertise an interest rate, but the APY gives a more complete picture of what the money may earn over the course of a year when compounding is included.
 That makes APY one of the most practical yield terms in everyday personal finance.

 APY Versus Interest Rate